berkley4/ungoogled-chromium-debian/.github/README.md

 - The ungoogled-chromium-common package has split into the libraries and main packages
 - A new ungoogled-chromium-libraries package
 - Google translate - optional build support via a patch to re-enable this functionality
-- Disable mDNS and service discovery - optional build support
+- Disable mDNS and service discovery - optional build support (a work in progress)

 ___Build system___

-- Predominantly uses git to obtain and update source (release tarballs are supported too)
+- Predominantly uses git to obtain and update source (release tarballs were supported until recently)
-- Incremental ninja builds for faster builds/rebuilds
-- Built with upstream google clang/llvm binaries
+- System clang/llvm is preferred for building (upstream llvm is best to ensure compatibility with the PGO profile)
 - Patches for -march/-mtune and various other CPU instructions
 - Various patches to disable components (eg atk/dbus) and enable system libraries (eg icu)
-- Various lines in debian/rules can be uncommented to enable/disable build options or system libraries
+- A configure script is provided to enable customisation of the build
 - Ungoogled Chromium patches are merged into debian's build system with a variety of other patches
 - Debug optimisation is now handled by building with -fdebug-types-section (instead of dwz)
-- Several other fixes and improvements
+- Several improvements have been made to make the build process more robust

 - - - -